Pressure-Compensated Flow Control Valve (IL)

 -

-`Tabulated data - Volumetric flow rate vs. control member position and pressure drop' - interpolates the volumetric flow rate through the orifice directly from user data between control member position, pressure drop across the orifice and volumetric flow rate through the orifice.
+Tabulated data - Volumetric flow rate vs. control member position and pressure drop— Interpolates the volumetric flow rate through the hole directly from user data between the position of the control element, the pressure drop at the hole and the volumetric flow rate through the hole.

 Ports